AvacWeb/Panda/README.md

 ------------------------------------
 The SPAN tags inside the Panda'd code do not contain a color in a style attribute, in order to make them colored you will need to declare a color property for them in your CSS.
 This allows for much more freedom of how you would like your code to look and making it match your site.

-The classnames to use are dictated by the name of the regular expression with matches each item.
-When you look at languages in the language folder, the classnames and css will be provided and can be edited to your liking.
+The classnames to use are dictated by the name of the regular expression which matches each item.
+When you look at languages in the language folder, the CSS file will be commented, so you know what each selector corresponds too.
+The Panda.css file is also commented like this too.

-The Panda core does contain some regular expressions which will be used in most languages, here are the classnames you'll need for those:

-Here's a list of the classNames used and what they correspond to:
-* panda-string - A string in the code, either wrapped in single quotes or double.
-* panda-special - Words declared as "specials" in a language.
-* panda-keyword - Those considered keywords eg. if, else, for, while
-* panda-operators - includes: !=, !==, ==, =, ===, ||, -, *, +, %, >, <, /, &&
-* panda-extra - Includes: :, {, }, [, ], (, )
-* panda-comment1 - A comment in the format: //comment
-* panda-comment2 - A comment in the format: /* multiple line comment */
-* panda-comment3 - A comment in the format: #comment

-In addition, the OL element that creates the lines has a classname of 'pandaCode', and the colored node is given the classname of 'panda-code'.
+In addition, the OL element that creates the lines has a classname of 'pandaCode', and the node that was passed to the colorNode method is given the className of 'panda-code'.

 jQuery Panda
 ---------------------------------